iftas-org/resources/Reserved-Words/readme.md

+:warning: Please be aware: This content is being moved to the IFTAS Connect Library and will be removed from GitHub on June 30th, 2024.
+The content below may be out of date, please see the following link to see the most current version. :warning:

+:arrow_right: https://connect.iftas.org/library/tools-resources/reserved-words/ :arrow_left:

 This list could be used by client applications to either restrict or flag for human review.
 Apps and account creation workflows could choose to prohibit these usernames, or limit these usernames from interacting publicly until the account has been approved.

 This list can also be considered for hashtag constraints, disallowing the use of these words as hashtags.